Privacy Notice and GDPR

 How long I keep it for

-For legal reasons I keep session notes for 5 years after the end of therapy which is the time frame my insurance company requires.
+For legal reasons I keep session notes for five years after the end of therapy which is the time frame my insurance company requires.
 After this they are destroyed, either by shredding or deletion.

 Personal information form

 Your phone number from my mobile phone

 I am registered with the Information Commissioner’s Office [Insert registration number].
 My phone number is: 07484372780.
 My email address is:

 If you wish to complain about how your data is handled, in the first instance contact, Rozanna Niazi.

 If your complaint is not resolved to your satisfaction you can contact the Information Commissions Office at or call 0303 123 1113.

 Confidentiality & Zoom

 This is a very important aspect of the counselling relationship.
 Everything that is discussed in the counselling session is kept in the strictest confidence.
 If we are working through online counselling I will be using Zoom which has end-to-end encryption.
 For security both the platform I will be using, Zoom, and my laptop have end-to-end encryption.
 Recording functionality will be disabled, and meetings will be password protected to prevent unauthorised participants from entering.